lsst-dm/dmtn-224/index.rst

 -------------------

 Some services deployed on the Science Platform (such as Chronograf_) want to do their own authentication using an upstream OpenID Connect provider and don't have a mechanism to rely on authentication performed by ingress-nginx.
+Specific Science Platform installations may also be used as an authentication and authorization service for :abbr:`IDACs (International Data Access Centers)` (see :dmtn:`253`).
-To support those applications, Gafaelfawr can also service as a simple OpenID Connect provider for other services in the same Science Platform.
+To support those use cases, Gafaelfawr can also serve as a simple OpenID Connect provider.

 .. _Chronograf: https://www.influxdata.com/time-series-platform/chronograf/